digitalyoshixi/zettelkasten/content/Math/Limit Existence.md

 	- $\lim_{ x \to -\infty } \frac{1}{\cos x}$
 	- $\lim_{ x \to \infty } \frac{1}{\tan x}$
 	- $\lim_{ x \to -\infty } \frac{1}{\tan x}$
+# Paths Definition
+A limit exists if it takes the same value from all [[Limits Existence Implies Equality Along All Paths|Paths]]
 # Algebraic Proof
 - Use Algebra with [[Limit Properties]]
 - You can use direct substitution if there is no hole in the equation